MattAzlin/eve-motor-market/README.md

 %APPDATA%\EVE Motor Market
 ```

-Settings, your trade journal and the item database
+Settings, your trade journal and the item database live there.
+Deleting the
+program does **not** delete this folder — if you want your data gone, remove it
+yourself.

+Nothing is uploaded anywhere.
+The tool talks to EVE's own ESI servers and to
+GitHub when you press the update button, and to nothing else.

+## Updates

+The tool does not update itself. **Einstellungen → Auf neue Programm-Version
+prüfen** asks GitHub